-Thanks to their little hand grips and carry cord, these earplugs can be used and taken out much more quickly than their foam equivalents.
-This makes them ideal for work with alternating loud and quiet phases.
+Thanks to their hand grips and carry cord, these earplugs can be used and taken out much more quickly than their foam equivalents.
+This makes them ideal for work environments with alternating loud and quiet phases.
 Plastic earplugs are also available as so-called frame earplugs.

-Earplug variant 3: Ear molds
+Earplug variant 3: Ear moulds

 What should you do if no suitable hearing protection is available?

-Noise-canceling: Active noise control
+Noise-cancelling: Active noise control

-Headphones with noise-canceling technology have become increasingly popular in recent years.
-This is because they can eliminate background noise at the touch of a button.
-They do this with the help of an electronic-acoustic trick, known as active noise control (ANC).
+Headphones with noise-cancelling technology – which eliminate background noise at the touch of a button – have become increasingly popular.
+They use an electronic-acoustic feature known as active noise control (ANC).

 The noise-cancelling feature works when the headphone registers the background noise with the aid of a microphone and eliminates it with artificially generated “counter-noise” in the earpiece.
 The generated sound is the exact opposite of the background noise in its phase (phase-shifted), so the sound waves cancel each other out.
 An artificial silence is therefore created with the help of electronics in the soundproofed earpieces of the noise-cancelling headphones.